david-istvan/david-istvan.github.io/index.md

 ## Who is this workshop for?

 This workshop primarily aims to bring together two groups of the collaborative MDE landscape. <i>Tool builders</i>, who are wishing to evaluate their tools in a highly realistic setting; and the current or potential <i>users</i> of collaborative MDE tools in general.
 These two groups share the common goal of carrying out experiments within a properly established and controlled environment.
-Tool builders might also find this workshop a good opportunity for creating publicity for their tools.
+Tool builders might also find this workshop a good opportunity to promote their tools.
 This workshop is also open to researchers and practitioners with innovative ideas regarding collaborative MDE.
-To this end, we invite two types of papers.
+See the [Program](program) and [call for papers](cfp) for more information.